barbw1re/crouton-buddy/README.md

-# crouton-buddy
+# Crouton Buddy

-A bash script to simplify the installation and management of crouton chroots.
+A bunch of bash scripts to simplify the installation and management of crouton chroots.

-## What Can It Do?

-Getting Started
+## Features

+Crouton Buddy will run in one of two modes depending on the environment that is executing it.

+In **host** mode, when run outside a chroot, you are offered the ability to perform general Crouton tasks such as:

+* Create, update, or delete chroot environment
+* Backup or restore a chroot environment
+* Start and enter a chroot environment (either via terminal or GUI)

+In **guest** mode, when run inside a chroot, you are offered tasks to configure your environment and install additional software.

 ## Getting Started

-*Step 1 - Download Script*
+*Step 1 - Download Installer Script*
 Download the latest script from https://raw.githubusercontent.com/barbw1re/crouton-buddy/master/crouton-buddy.sh and save to your **Downloads** directory on your chromebook.

 *Step 2 - Open a Terminal*